codepath/android_guides/Configuring-a-Parse-Server.md

 * **Authentication**: By default, only an application ID is needed to authenticate with open source Parse.
 The [base configuration](https://github.com/ParsePlatform/parse-server-example/blob/master/index.js#L13-L18) that comes with the one-click deploy options does not require authenticating with any other types of keys.
 Therefore, specifying client keys on Android or iOS is not needed.

 * **Push notifications**: Because of the implicit [security issues](https://github.com/ParsePlatform/parse-server/issues/396#issuecomment-183792657) with allowing push notifications to be sent through Android or iOS directly to other devices, this feature is disabled.
-Normally in Parse.com you can toggle an option to override this security restriction.
-For open source Parse, you must implement pre-defined code written in JavaScript that can be called by the clients to execute, otherwise known as [Parse Cloud](http://blog.parse.com/announcements/pushing-from-the-javascript-sdk-and-cloud-code/).
+Note that for open source Parse, you must implement pre-defined code written in JavaScript that can be called by the clients to execute, otherwise known as [Parse Cloud](http://blog.parse.com/announcements/pushing-from-the-javascript-sdk-and-cloud-code/).

 * **Single app aware**: The current version only supports single app instances.
 There is ongoing work to make this version multi-app aware.
 However, if you intend to run many different apps with different datastores, you currently would need to instantiate separate instances.